umutcamliyurt/Amnesichat/README.md

 - Forward and backward secrecy

+- Group chat support using PSK (pre-shared-key)

 - Server runs even on cheapest hardware

 - Each message is stored encrypted in server's RAM and wiped after 24 hours

+- All traffic is routed over Tor network by default

 - Docker support